BlazeMeter provides a plugin which you can connect to Jenkins in order to perform automatic script executions.

 - Hit 'Control F' in your browser and search for BlazeMeter.
 Then mark the BlazeMeter check box.

 - Scroll down and click ‘Download now and install after restart’.

 - After the download starts, click to restart Jenkins.

 How do I configure BlazeMeter's plugin for Jenkins?

-- Once restarted, click manage Jenkins and then begin the system configuration.
+- Once restarted, click Manage Jenkins and then click Configure System.

-- Scroll down to the BlazeMeter Cloud section and enter the user key in your account profile
+- Scroll down to the BlazeMeter Cloud section and enter https://a.blazemeter.com/

 How do I configure a job using BlazeMeter's Jenkins plugin?